DPDK/dpdk/doc/guides/bbdevs/la12xx.rst

 - Follow the DPDK :ref:`Getting Started Guide for Linux <linux_gsg>` to setup the basic DPDK environment.

+* Use dev arg option ``modem=0`` to identify the modem instance for a given device.
+This is required only if more than 1 modem cards are attached to host. this is optional and the default value is 0. e.g. ``--vdev=baseband_la12xx,modem=0``

 * Use dev arg option ``max_nb_queues=x`` to specify the maximum number of queues to be used for communication with offload device i.e. modem. default is 16. e.g. ``--vdev=baseband_la12xx,max_nb_queues=4``